 Another specialist bibliography, arranged alphabetically by author, compiled by Vincent West.
 It includes sale catalogues.

-As well as an enormous collection of oriental coins the Zeno website shows and comments on books on the series.
+As well as an enormous collection of oriental and African coins the Zeno website shows and comments on books on the series.
 This is not a systematic bibliography but lists books which readers might not otherwise be aware of.
 It is updated by its members.

 This is a list, in alphabetical order by author, of a collector’s (Jim Farr’s) library of books, articles, reviews etc. on oriental and other numismatics.
 It is extensive (261 pages) and annotated.